-Patronage Programs: We accrue patronage refunds throughout the year.
-We pay cash refunds in accordance with the declarations of the AgriBank Board of Directors (the board), throughout the year for which the patronage was declared.
-Accrued cash patronage is included in "Accounts payable and other payables" on the Statements of Condition.
-Stock patronage is issued in accordance with the declarations of the board, typically annually.
+Patronage Program: We accrue patronage refunds when declared by the AgriBank Board of Directors (the board).
+We accrue patronage refunds quarterly and pay the refunds in accordance with the declarations of the board, generally within 15 days after each quarter-end for which the patronage was declared.
+Accrued patronage is included in "Accounts payable and other payables" on the Statements of Condition.

-Preferred Stock Dividends: We accrue non-cumulative perpetual preferred stock dividends daily as declared by the board.
+Preferred Stock Dividends: We accrue non-cumulative perpetual preferred stock dividends quarterly as declared by the board.
 Dividends on non-cumulative perpetual preferred stock are payable quarterly in arrears on the first day of January, April, July and October.
 Accrued dividends are included in "Accounts payable and other payables" on the Statements of Condition.